QuiteAFancyEmerald/Forgotten-Realms/README.md

 - The Sky Dragon holds the power of the gods.

 How are you to defeat it?

+## Story
+Long ago the land was conquered by the evil Sky Dragon who terrorizes the poor folk who lived in the Village.
+Of the survivors, a descendant emerges One whos ancestor left behind the Forgotten Realms to try to find a happy life.
+Now, this hero returns to claim back the land.
+From the Crystal Caves glimmering in shine to the spooky catacombs of The Tower.
+So far all who have attempted have perished.
+What about you?

 ## Controls
 We are currently mapping a controller for this project.